synlogic/VRChat-Dynamics-Cam/README.md

 6) Adjust your scene camera to where you want the game camera to be and click play!

-As a side note the script disables extra cameras in the scene to avoid interferance with physbone interactions.
-However, this **doesn't** take affect when uploading an avatar.

-***The game view camera moves to where your scene view camera was when you start game mode.***

 ## Main Controls
 **WASD** for forward movement, **Q and E** for vertical movement.